networkhermit/networkhermit.github.io/content/posts/20220810_memory-model.md

 memory model
 * address space layout
-* memory layout
 * memory ordering
 * memory segmentation
+* object model
+* type layout

-memory consistency model: two-layer contract
+memory consistency model:
-* hardware <-> compilers <-> programmers
+* cross-disciplinary contract: hardware <-> compilers <-> programmers
 * the main issue is the visibility and consistency of changes to data stored in memory

 *valid optimizations do not change the behavior of valid programs*
-* processor optimizations: out-of-order execution
+* processor optimizations: largely revolves around how writes are propagated to other threads
-* compiler optimizations: reorder operations
+* compiler optimizations: largely revolves around reordering of instructions

 ## 参考资料